[Updated: May 6, 2020]

 Who Is Entitled to Severance Pay under Korean Law?

+Only employees are entitled to severance pay under Korean law.
 The term employee means someone who provides labor pursuant to the employer’s instructions or directions in exchange for wage compensation.
 This does not rely on how the contract describes the title of the person.
 Even if the contract defines the party as an independent contractor or agent, the person can be classified as an employee when the content of service and how it works fall within the character of an employment relationship.

 The important factors for classifying someone as an employee are, among other things, (i) whether the person receives instructions or directions from an employer, so there exists a superior/subordinate relationship and (ii) whether the wages the person receives are of a nature that compensates for the labor he or she provided.